Building a Tech MVP—Where Do You Start and What’s Next?

 Don’t be afraid of starting small.
 For instance, you might decide to only support a specific location or limited number of users at first.
 When Airbnb launched their MVP in 2007, for example, they had barely any tech and only focused on renting air beds and sofas to conference visitors in San Francisco.

 Keep the goal of your MVP front and centre in your planning.
 Like Airbnb, do you just need to prove a concept?
 Or are you looking for specific metrics like user signups to help you get the next round of investment?
 Be practical, and prioritise what you need to build based on what your MVP needs to achieve.

-About the author: James Zhao began his career as a software engineer – and quite a successful one – working for Barclays, KPMG, and on various projects for McLaren, Aviva and the Metropolitan police.
-Four years ago he co-founded Thought&Function where he brings commercial and product expertise together – along with an understanding of the start-up process – to give start-up founders the start they need: advising on strategy, handling marketing and sales, all while still dabbling in the build process.
+About the author: James Zhao began his career as a software engineer—quite a successful one too—working for Barclays, KPMG, and various projects at McLaren, Aviva and the Metropolitan Police.
+Four years ago, he co-founded Thought&Function, where he brings commercial and product expertise together—along with an understanding of the start-up process—to give start-up founders the start they need: advising on strategy, handling marketing and sales, all while still dabbling in the build process.